CRIPAC-DIG/HeterFC/README.md

 4. Run `python train.py` to run the training process.
 It includes a preprocess procedure for the dataset splits and evaluation on dev split.

 5. To evaluate the performance on test split, [online judge](https://eval.ai/web/challenges/challenge-page/1091/overview) is needed.
 You can also check our submission result on the online judge system.
-To generate file to submit run the following code: `python testresult.py; python generatesubmitfile.py --input_file tosubmit.csv`.
+To generate file to submit run the following code: `python testresult.py; python generatesubmitfile.py --input_file tosubmit.csv`